emqx/cloud-docs/en_US/price/pricing.md

 #### Annual Prepaid Method

-When you choose the annual prepaid option, you will receive a 15% discount on the total fee.
-The estimated total cost, reflecting this discount, will be displayed in the Summary section during the deployment creation process.
+If you wish to choose the annual prepaid billing method, please contact our [Sales team](https://www.emqx.com/en/contact?product=cloud) to learn about the annual plans and exclusive discounts.

 ### Pricing of Suspended Deployment

-**Dedicated deployment in hourly billing** will incur data retention fees at the following rates when suspended: **$0.06 / hour**.
+**Dedicated deployment billed in the "Pay as you go" method** will incur data retention fees at the following rates when suspended: **$0.06 / hour**.

 ## Premium Plan